opensafely/documentation/docs/actions-pipelines.md

 	* The `python`, `r`, and `stata-mp` commands provide a locked-down execution environment can take one or more `inputs` which are passed to the code.
 * Each action must include an `outputs` key with at least one output, classified as either `highly_sensitive` or `moderately_sensitive`
 	* `highly_sensitive` outputs are considered potentially highly-disclosive, and are never intended for publishing outside the secure environment
-	* `moderately_sensitive` outputs are automatically copied to the secure review area for redaction (otherwise known as [Level 4](security-levels.md)) and potentially for publication back to Github.
+	* `moderately_sensitive` outputs are automatically copied to the secure review area for redaction (otherwise known as [Level 4](security-levels.md)) and potentially for publication back to GitHub.
 * Each action can include a `needs` key which specifies a list of actions (contained within square brackets and separated by commas) that are required for it to successfully run.
 When an action runs, the `outputs` of all its `needs` actions are copied to its working directory. `needs` actions can be defined anywhere in the `project.yaml`, but it's more readable if they are defined above.

 When writing and running your pipeline, note that: